 IV.
 ADMISSION ELIGIBILITY

-1. Eligibility for Full-time Research Student/Candidate
+Eligibility for Full-time Research Student/Candidate

-An applicant belonging to this admission category should possess the following qualifications in appropriate areas to be eligible to apply for admission to the PhD programme of the Institute.
+An applicant belonging to the above admission categories should possess the following qualifications in appropriate areas to be eligible to apply for admission for the Ph.D. programme of the Institute.